Breaking the Bulkhead: Demystifying Cross-Namespace Reference Vulnerabilities in Kubernetes Operators: Cross-Namespace In The Wild

 \subsubsection{Operator Collection}

 The dataset of Kubernetes Operators analyzed was collected by crawling GitHub repositories.
-To achieve this, GitHub Search API \cite{githubsearch} was utilized with the query string \textit{"Kubernetes Operator language:go"}.
-The collection process strictly adhered to GitHub's API rate limits and usage guidelines to responsibly retrieve relevant Operator repositories.
+To achieve this, GitHub Search API \cite{githubsearch} was utilized with the query string \textit{``Kubernetes Operator language: go"}.
+The collection process strictly adhered to GitHub's API usage policies to responsibly retrieve relevant Operator repositories.

 After collecting Operators from GitHub, we set up CodeQL databases for each Operator.
-Operators that cannot be compiled to generate the CodeQL database due to errors, like syntax and dependency errors, are eliminated, and the final set contains 2,268 Operators.
+13 Operators that cannot be compiled to generate the CodeQL database due to errors, like syntax and dependency errors, are eliminated, and the final set contains 2,268 Operators.